Secretion Management

 Manually assisted cough (MAC):

-This technique involves using either a Heimlich/abdominal thrust manoeuvre or bilateral costo-phrenic compression (a side-to-side compression, as shown in the diagram) to boost the airflow when you exhale.
+This technique involves using either a Heimlich/abdominal thrust manoeuvre or bilateral costo-phrenic compression (a side-to-side chest compression, as shown in the diagram) to boost the airflow when you exhale.
 It can work on its own, but it’s even more effective when paired with a maximal insufflation, like breath stacking using a self-inflating bag (LVR bag).
 This combined approach helps maximise the airflow out of your lungs and can be a helpful method in managing respiratory challenges.

 Glossopharyngeal breathing (GPB) otherwise known as frog breathing